zachgrayio/binaural-beats/README.md

 A Binaural Sequence generates a stereo wav file output from an input list of stem tracks.
 Each "stem" consists of two wav files (one for each channel) so these are first combined into a single merged stem track, and then each of these merged intermediate files are concatenated together in the order specified below to produce the final output audio file.

-This creates the final output, alpha-beta-sequence.wav:
+This creates the final output, `alpha-beta-sequence.wav`, and applies crossfading between stems for a smooth transition, as well as fade-in and fade-out at the beginning and end of the track, respectively:

 ```starlark
 binaural_sequence(